 Have you ever had a time in your spiritual journey where a topic or thought comes up about God and then suddenly every day there seems to be some sort of mention about it, whether in Scripture or a conversation with a friend, or even in a song on the radio?

-I then pondered on visions of my son.
-The night before all this happened, he was having a really rough afternoon full of anxiety and as he got ready for bed I told my husband how he was struggling and I thought bedtime would be hard since he had so much pent up energy.
+Then my mind moved to pondering on a vision I had of my son.
+The night before all this happened, he was having a really rough afternoon full of anxiety, and as he got ready for bed I told my husband how he was struggling and I thought bedtime would be hard since he had so much pent up energy.
 My husband went in his room and just picked him up and held him.
-I could visually see my son’s body relax and he just fall against my husband’s chest.
+I could visually see my son’s body relax and he just fell against my husband’s chest.
 It was an image that stuck with me and I saw the soothing power of touch.
-Even though my son is older, I thought maybe this would be a night to sit with him in the rocking chair and again I found myself just holding him and he quickly relaxed and started to fall asleep.
+Even though my son is older, I thought maybe this would be a night to sit with him in the rocking chair, and again I found myself just holding him and he quickly relaxed and started to fall asleep.
 He just needed to be held.
 And so I find myself back at the song lyrics, “Stop holding on and just be held.”
-My challenge for myself is to try a new season, where instead of trying to control things even by the effort of clinging on to the Lord.
-I realize that I cling as a way to stay close, fearful that if I let go I’ll slip away, but I’m realizing that in being held, I’m not letting go of Him, but instead resting with Him and being held by Him.
-Maybe next I’ll learn to let Him take care for me, love me and be in control of my life.
-Knowing He has me, means I can relax in my father’s arms, as my son relaxed in my husband’s.
-“Stop holding on and just be held, just be held. just be held.”